 Yet, things did not go so well in Greece proper.
 The Athenians and Thebans both still held sway over large territories.
 As Philip slowly dismantled their empires, they fought back fiercely.
 The Greeks might be all too willing to kill one another, but when a foreign enemy appeared, they generally united to protect themselves from the invaders.

 Yet, Philip was more than just a conqueror.
 Rather than attempting to invade wholesale, Philip used the wealth of his new empire to begin establishing his own league of allies, forming a Macedonian party.
 As more and more key city-states joined his cause, Philip was able to pressure the remaining Greek city-states into submission.
 The end result was the League of Corinth, an alliance that included most of Greece with Philip of Macedon at their head.

 The lone holdouts were the warlike Spartans.
-Philip the Spartans sent an emissary saying, 'You are advised to submit without further delay, for if I bring my army into your land, I will destroy your farms, slay your people, and raze your city.'
+Philip the Spartan sent an emissary saying, 'You are advised to submit without further delay, for if I bring my army into your land, I will destroy your farms, slay your people, and raze your city.'
 The Spartans replied with just one word, 'If.'
 So, Philip decided to leave the Spartans alone.